MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-open-streams-in-a-usb-endpoint.md

 ### How to open static streams

 <a href="" id="open-streams"></a>
-1. Determine whether the underlying USB driver stack and the host controller supports the static streams capability by calling the [**WdfUsbTargetDeviceQueryUsbCapability**](kmdf-wdfusbtargetdevicequeryusbcapability) method.
-Typically, the client driver calls the routine in the driver's [*EvtDevicePrepareHardware*](kmdf-evtdevicepreparehardware) event callback routine.
+1. Determine whether the underlying USB driver stack and the host controller supports the static streams capability by calling the [**WdfUsbTargetDeviceQueryUsbCapability**](https://msdn.microsoft.com/library/windows/hardware/hh439434) method.
+Typically, the client driver calls the routine in the driver's [**EVT_WDF_DEVICE_PREPARE_HARDWARE**](https://msdn.microsoft.com/library/windows/hardware/ff540880) event callback routine.

     **WDM drivers:  **Call the [**USBD\_QueryUsbCapability**](https://msdn.microsoft.com/library/windows/hardware/hh406230) routine.
 Typically, the driver queries for the capabilities that it wants to use in the driver's start-device routine ([**IRP\_MN\_START\_DEVICE**](https://msdn.microsoft.com/library/windows/hardware/ff551749)).
 For code example, see **USBD\_QueryUsbCapability**.